GaryHopeMS/MSBuildLab330/Lab Script.md

 13. Lets ask our bot some general knowledge questions, like `what is the deepest ocean?` !IMAGE[LAB330ScreenShot3.png](instructions261180/LAB330ScreenShot3.png)

-Here we can see that we now have our application using the LLM to respond to individual prompts.
+Here you can see that the application is using the LLM to respond to individual prompts.
 Much more helpful.

 ===
 # Giving our AI assistant context